beimingw/ctc-test/README.md

 ```
 To run the playbook:
 ```
-# this expect an input file named 'input.csv' in the same directory
+# this expects an input file named 'input.csv' in the same directory
 ansible-playbook test.yaml

-# alternatively, provide the input file as
+# alternatively, provide the input file as an extra var
 ansible-playbook test.yaml -e 'inputFile=/tmp/testdata.csv'
 ```